DataDog/datadog-operator/docs/getting_started.md

 # Getting Started

-This page describes a simple and fastest way to deploy the Datadog Agent with the Operator.
+This page describes a simple and fast way to deploy the Datadog Agent with the Operator.
 For more details on how to install the Operator and configure the Agent it deploys, refer to the [installation guide](installation.md).

 ## Prerequisites